 - (1) Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance and/or OMB Circular A87, Cost Principles for State, Local, and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

 - (2) Oak Ridge Schools has elected to use an indirect cost rate of 6.0% for the following programs, as allowed under the Uniform Guidance:

 - a.
 TNSySTEMS

 - b.
 Title I

 - c.
 Title II

 - d.
-Title III
+Title IV 21st Century

 - e.
-Title IV
+Carl Perkins ACT

 - f.
-Title IV 21st Century
+IDEA Discretionary

 - g.
-Carl Perkins ACT
+IDEA B

 - h.
-IDEA Discretionary
+IDEA ARP

 - i.
-IDEA B
+IDEA Preschool

 - j.
-IDEA ARP
+ESSER

 - k.
-IDEA Preschool

-- I. ESSER
+CRESO

-- (3) Oak Ridge Schools used a maximum allowed indirect cost rate of 4% for the Innovative High School program.
+- I. Innovative High School

-- (4) Oak Ridge Schools used a maximum allowed indirect cost rate of 5% for the CRESO program.
+- (3) Oak Ridge Schools used a maximum allowed indirect cost rate of 2% for Title III & Title IV.